krobbi/clac/README.md

 expressions.

 ### Void
 The void type holds no value.
-The type exists to allow statements (statements return no value and are called to use their side-effects) to be implemented in Clac's expression-oriented language.
-Variable assignment, for example, can be considered a statement because it returns the void type.
+Void can be returned by expressions to represent returning no value.

-The void type has additional restrictions to enforce statement semantics that do not apply to the number type:
+To reinforce the concept of having no value, the void type has restrictions that do not apply to other types:
-* The void type cannot be used as an argument to an expression.
+* Void cannot be passed as an argument to an operator.
-* The void type cannot be stored in a variable.
+* Void cannot be stored in a variable.
-* The void type is not printed when it is evaluated in a program.
+* Void cannot be printed.
+* Void cannot be constructed with a literal value.

 ## Variables
 Variables can be assigned with the `=` operator: